 We want our IB students to succeed in the IB programme.
 Success requires choosing the correct subjects, working hard and having a certain degree of aptitude for the IB course.
-In order to prepare for the IB, students need a sound grounding in whatever pre-IB course they take, for most students this is IGCSEs.
-There will be some students for whom the IB Diploma is not the right option and in these cases we intend to offer students the opportunity to do individual IB subject courses alongside a bespoke BISB certificate.
+To prepare for the IB, students need a sound grounding in whatever pre-IB course they take, for most students this is IGCSEs.

+There will be some students for whom the IB Diploma is not the right option.
+In these cases, we intend to offer students the opportunity to do individual IB subject courses alongside a bespoke BISB certificate.

-Entry Requirements: In order to be automatically accepted onto the IB Diploma course, students are required to achieve a minimum of 5A-C grades which must include English and Mathematics.
+To be automatically accepted onto the IB Diploma course, students are required to achieve a minimum of 5A-C grades which must include English and Mathematics.
 This is in addition to the entry requirement for each subject as laid out in the IB options booklet.
-There may be cases where students fall short of this by only 1 grade or so, in these cases we will look at past ATL scores and behavior during IGCSE years or their equivalent.
-For any students who have demonstrated a sound work ethic prior to the IB course, we might be able to offer a one term trial for the IB Diploma.
-Failing to put in the necessary effort during this trial will result in students being moved to the IB course certificates option.
+There may be cases where students fall short of this by only 1 grade or so, in these cases we will look at past ATL scores and behaviour during IGCSE years or their equivalent.
+For any students who have demonstrated a sound work ethic prior to the IB course, we might be able to offer a one-term trial for the IB Diploma.
+A one term trial can also be used for students whom we have concerns about due to their approach to learning or general approach to school.
+During such trial periods, it would be important for students to fulfill the targets set out in the trial conditions in order to ensure continued study in the full IB diploma programme.
+The option of subject course certificates may be offered to students who do not fulfil their trial conditions.

 For students whom the IBDP is not the right choice we will offer IB subject course certificates.
 This will usually be for students do not meet the IB Diploma entry criteria.
 These students will be accepted onto the IB subject course certificates programme as long as they have a minimum of 3 IGCSE A-C grades.
 Students will be expected to choose a minimum of 3 subjects at IB and will still take part in Theory of Knowledge and Creativity, Activity and Service programmes.
-We will also make allowances during Year 12 for students to resit IGCSE subjects, in particular, English and
+We will also make allowances during Year 12 for students to resit IGCSE subjects, in particular, English and maths.

-Maths.
 In addition, we would look to students to engage with an apprenticeship/careers course, which will be tailored to individual students as per their interests.